agabor/docs/_includes/ios/push-notifications.md

 ```
 </div>

-You can even create relationships between your `Installation` objects and other classes saved on Parse.
+You can even create relationships between your `Installation` objects and other classes saved on MSG.
 To associate a PFInstallation with a particular user, for example, you can simply store the current user on the `PFInstallation`.

 <div class="language-toggle" markdown="1">
 ```objective_c